 They struck when the man gulped down the last of the ale.
 He made a mockery of them, despite their experience with talented runners.
 He shoved one of their heads into the bar and instead of breaking the wood it simply became stuck inside it.
 He flung plates at odd angles; they exploded when they collided with each other mid-air.
 He took up a broom and blew on it, somehow freeing all the dust it had ever swept up in its thirty years of service.
 Under that cover he vanished.
 That was Twixit’s first encounter with Quicky.

 The third time had been in that mountain pass.
 She got so close, close enough to grab.
 That was when the lands of Shook and Cain made it plain to her that they did not care about her efforts.
-They spared not a moment, not a thought, for the servant trying to keep the world from crumbling.
-They spared nothing for Bombi either.
+They spared not a moment, not a thought, for the servant trying to keep the world from crumbling, spared nothing for Bombi either.

 The power of the assistant’s tool went inert, but the damage was done.
 Both of them laid there in the darkness of eyes squeezed shut for hours.
 Their tragic bond tightened, sometimes audibly.
 There was too little space left over for them to be separate entities.
-Their thoughts mingled like marbles in a bag.
+Thoughts mingled like marbles in a bag.
 Their breath joined and synchronized.
 If they returned to the lands of Shook and Cain the world would treat them as one person.

 Bombi opened her eye; the other one was twisted somewhere inside them, away from light.
 Twixit opened her eye.
 They examined their shared hands; some of the fingers belonged to Bombi and others to Twixit.
-Their flesh had not fused into a uniform shade of tan, but remained striated like the layers of a flavored dessert.
+Their flesh had not fused into a uniform shade of tan, but remained striated like the layers of a dessert.
 Bombi’s lips and one eye were wrapped over Twixit’s face like bandages.
 They each had an ear and a foot to use.
 Their clothes were permanently wrinkled and a jumble of each of their outfits.

 Why?
 Why did I help you?
 You needed to help us.
 We are us now, by the way.
 You know this pain now.
 Oh… your thoughts are in… ours?
 How do we undo this?
 We can’t.
 We already have the tools and we don’t know how to use them.
 We can’t concentrate.
 We’ll never be able to… Wretches.
 We are wretches in and out the world.
 We are exploits gone wrong, gone bad.
 We are Bomtwix.

-They got to their feet and stumbled around, learning to walk with their new deformities.
+They got to their feet and stumbled around, learning to walk with new deformities.
 Bomtwix put their hands to their scalp, but didn’t find purchase in Twixit’s hair.
 Most of that had been forced to the back of their head in a coiled ponytail.
 The sides were cropped short as Bombi’s had been.
 Bomtwix shuddered at thoughts of even greater pain.
 If Bombi’s face had still been adorned with the silver pins of her servitude, those pieces would now be somewhere inside them, pressed against their taut flesh like swallowed needles.

 Where do we go from here?
 We have the sword.
 We can die by fire right now.
 We don’t want to die.
 We can come back, but not here.
 We can’t fall in the bottom of the world or there will be no return.
 We must go up.
 Can we still?
 Yes.
 We still have the assistant’s tool within.
 The walls are nothing to us.